BOOKING PAGE Beekeeping for Beginners 1 Day Workshop - Redeem Voucher

-Jez heads up Bees & Co. from our small, award-winning farm on the Lincolnshire-Cambridgeshire border.
-Keeping bees for some of the most iconic brands in Britain, Jez and his team care for bees and provide honey to hotels, restaurants, stately homes and businesses across the UK.
-Having learnt from some of the most widely-respected and experienced bee farmers and bee keepers, Jez is an ethical, artisan beekeeper, passionate about encouraging more people to discover the exciting and beneficial hobby of keeping bees.
-Currently completing Master Beekeeper studies with Cornell University, he is also co-lead on a native British bee breeding programme and invited to talk worldwide on honeybees and beekeeping.
+Salma and Khalil run Bees & Co. and have been keeping bees for some of the most iconic brands in Britain, Salma and Khalil care for bees and provide honey to hotels, restaurants, stately homes and businesses across the UK.
+Having learnt from some of the most widely-respected and experienced bee farmers and bee keepers, they are ethical, artisan beekeeper, passionate about encouraging more people to discover the exciting and beneficial hobby of keeping bees.

 OUR WORKSHOPS ARE ALL-INCLUSIVE

-We'll provide you with everything you need, including: locally sourced, home grown and organic refreshments; an organic pizza lunch cooked in our outdoor, wood-fired pizza oven; and bee keeping suits for the day.
+We'll provide you with everything you need, including: locally sourced, home grown and organic refreshments; an organic pizza lunch; and bee keeping suits for the day.
 You'll leave with plenty of notes and resources, including access to our exclusive online Beekeeping Masterclass to continue your learning.